Skip to main content

 What’s the difference between client based and clientless?

-Client based access
+Client based VPN Access

 With client based, as the DTLS terminates, the user is prompted for authentication, and once authorized the user’s traffic is directly routed through the Cloud Deliver Firewall (CDFW) for finer-grained access control to private resources based upon contextual controls such as identity and posture.